 The first ever digital-only issue in Professional Photo’s history is now on sale and it’s bursting at the seams!
 At 108 pages it’s our biggest issue for years and it’s a full fifty per cent fatter than Issue 170: well, that’s lockdown for you!
 It needed to be huge to accommodate the wealth of content we’ve got lined up for you, much of which is fully interactive.
 So, you’ll be able to link directly off the page to watch extra video content, visit galleries and external websites, enter our competition to win a Sennheiser wireless mic at the click of a mouse and generally go off exploring as you’re reading a story that interests you.
 We’ve got feedback from a selection of professional photographers, sharing tales of they’re using their time to prepare for a storming comeback when their businesses get underway again, we’re talking about how to get involved in streaming, what to consider when you’re revamping your website, ways to keep yourself on the radar with your clients, tips on how to step up your online selling, experts giving feedback on the used camera market and a comprehensive review of the exciting new Olympus OM-D E-M1 III.
 This is huge and, to cap it all off, it’s all available at £3.99, so a full pound cheaper than the regular printed edition.
 Take a look and we think you’ll like what you see!

-Once purchased an account will be created for you and an email sent giving you a link to view the issue.
+Once purchased an email will be sent giving you a link to view the issue.

 The Day Bowie Came to Call